PeterRoschke/WhisperDictation/README.md

 - "Whisper Dictation: Select Audio Device" - Choose your input device
 - "Whisper Dictation: Open Settings" - Open extension settings

-## Development Setup
+## Development

-1. Clone the repository
-2. Run `npm install` to install dependencies
-3. Run `scripts/redeploy.ps1` to set up the extension locally.
-This script will:
-   - Install dependencies
-   - Download necessary ffmpeg binaries (if not present)
-   - Build and package the extension
-   - Install it in your VS Code/Cursor environment

-For subsequent development:
+For development work:

 - Run `scripts/redeploy.ps1` to rebuild and deploy
 - Use `scripts/redeploy.ps1 -Clean` for a clean rebuild
-- The script automatically handles ffmpeg binaries during clean operations
+- The script automatically handles FFmpeg binaries during clean operations

 ## Known Issues

-- Currently Windows-only (MacOS and Linux support planned)
+- Currently Windows-only (MacOS and Linux support should just require updating the deployment script)
 - Automatic paste works only in chat and composer windows
 - For other windows, manual paste (Ctrl+V) is required